-PRELIMINARY INQUIRY
+INITIAL INQUIRY

-An initial determination is made about the allegations and whether to move them forward to a formal investigation or to seek informal resolution.
-This decision is made by the Title IX Coordinator or designee, taking into account the nature of the allegations and the reporting party's wishes.
+An initial determination is made about the allegations and whether to move them forward to a formal investigation or to resolve them informally.
+Or, for incidents that qualify as Title IX, formal resolution/grievance procedures will be initiated if a Formal Title IX Complaint Form, as defined by the Policy Against Sexual Misconduct, is received by or submitted to the Title IX Coordinator or designee.
+This decision is made by the Title IX Coordinator or designee, taking into account the nature of the allegations, the complainants's wishes, or applicable Title IX regulations.
 If the decision is made to move forward, the Title IX Coordinator or designee refers the allegations to investigators.
 Typically, investigators are assigned in two to three business days, once a decision is made to move forward with a formal investigation.